Drug information provided by: IBM Micromedex

 It is very important that your doctor check your or your child's progress at regular visits, especially for the first few months you or your child are using this medicine.
-This is necessary to allow dose adjustments and to reduce any unwanted effects.
+This is to see if the medicine is working properly and to allow for a change in the dose.
+Blood tests may be needed to check for any unwanted effects.

 Levetiracetam may cause changes in mood or behavior, problems with coordination, or unusual tiredness or weakness.
 Tell your doctor right away if you or your child start to feel depressed, anxious, angry, getting upset easily, restless, or have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that trouble you, especially if they are new or getting worse quickly.